EliasElliotson/EliasElliotson/README.md

 My name's Eli, and I'm a 15 year old developer from Canada!

-I'm currently working on building a 2D game engine so that I can eventually get around to making some sellable indie games.
-I'm also working on a AI face tracker so I can make a cool cartoon filter for my webcam and replace the memoji here on my GitHub profile with something a little bit more original :)
+I'm currently working on building a 2D game engine so that I can eventually get around to making some sellable indie games, as well as developing several applications for my church.

-I'm also learning tons of new things, such as physics, networking, the rendering pipeline, data compression, web design, maturity, and more.
-I'm hoping to get better at matrices and vectors.
+I'm also learning tons of new things, such as physics, networking, the rendering pipeline, data compression, web design, socializing, and much more.
+I'm hoping to get better at binary operations, vectors and linear algebra, fragment shaders, and calculus.

-I'm working for a small incorporation called _Cracklecat Inc_. where I get to work on several sites owned by _Advice On Wealth_, as well as the _Moo To Do_ app by _CATTLEytics_.
+I used to work for a small incorporation called _Cracklecat Inc_. where I got to work on several sites owned by _Advice On Wealth_, as well as the _Moo To Do_ app by _CATTLEytics_.

 Fun fact: Did you know that clouds typically weigh a million tons?
 Or did you know that a chicken once survived 18 months without a head?